 - Free: Google Meet is free to use for up to 100 participants, one-hour meetings, adjustable screen layouts, and screen sharing*

-- G Workspace Essentials: $8 per active user, per month for up to 150 meeting participants and 300 hours per meeting, plus U.S. or international dial-in phone numbers**
+- G Workspace Business Starter: $6 per active user, per month for up to 100 meeting participants and 300 hours per meeting, plus U.S. or international dial-in phone numbers**

-- G Workspace Enterprise: Get a quote to livestream in-domain for up to 100,000 viewers, intelligent noise cancellation, and up to 250 meeting participants
+- G Workspace Enterprise: Get a quote to live stream meetings for up to 250 participants with additional features like intelligent noise cancellation and unlimited storage

-*Google Meet also comes with all Google Workspace plans, including Basic, Business, and Enterprise.
+*Google Meet also comes with all paid Google Workspace plans.

 **Active user is defined as someone added to your customer account who opens a file in Drive, hosts, or joins a video meeting.

 - Google Workspace integration: Invite participants via email or calendar, or quickly jump on a video call while collaborating in Google Docs or Chat.

 - Live captioning: Make it easier for teams to follow along by enabling live captions using Google’s speech recognition technology.